MDHayden/CasseBrique/Features.md

         - Initialize a new game when clicking "Play" again (done).
     - Collision between ball and bricks (done).
     - Ball bounce angle on the racquet (has minor issues).
+	- Racquet size become smaller when a ball falls (done).

 - Left to do :
     - Correct Menu Options Escape bug
-	- Add a music for the menu
-	- Change racquet size when a life is lost

 - Potential improvement :
     - Brick level : define number of collisions necessary to make the brick disappear.
     - Combos : give extra points if several collisions are done before the ball hit the racquet again.
     - Adding Options in menu Options.
-    - Pause functionnality when the player hit "Escape" in game.
+    - Pause functionnality when the player hits "Escape" in game.
+	- Add a chronometer.